 Correctional Officers hired prior to January 1, 2011, are eligible to join the Hazardous Duty Services Plan.
-Please refer to the chapter describing that plan's benefits and the options available for past service.
+Please refer to chapter 23 which describes that plan's benefits and the options available for past service.

 Retirement Options

 Members of the Primary and Secondary Components have the same retirement options as Regular Members.